Ultimate Guide to Objective and Key results – OKR Meaning and Examples

 OKRs for employee engagement, development, and growth

-Personal OKRs are powerful because they allow you to focus on the quality of your work.
+Personal OKR employee engagement are powerful because they allow you to focus on the quality of your work.

 For example, you don’t just complete a few courses for the sake of it but produce evidence that shows how you applied your learnings from any particular course.